monagrland/MB_Pipeline/README.md

 #### 1.1.4 Merging

-To merge the forward and reverse reads, the "--fastq_mergepairs" argument of the VSEARCH tool is used.
+To merge the forward and reverse reads, the `--fastq_mergepairs` argument of the VSEARCH tool is used.
 All possible parameters can be found on the corresponding documentation on the <a href="https://github.com/torognes/vsearch" title = "vsearch_link">GitHub